perXautomatik/win-dotfiles/README.md

-# My Windows and Linux config files
+# My config files

+I use github raw to download these and place them in the right folder